Frequently Asked Questions

 Can a parent request that their child not play in Majors?

 Yes.
-If a parent/guardian does not feel their 12-year-old child would enjoy playing in a competitive division or feel that there may be safety concerns, they may request to have their child eligible for the Baseball Minor.
-Per LL, the parent/guardian completes a waiver request form (available at any registration) and forwards to the Board of Directors for consideration.
-If approved, the Board of Directors will forward to the local District Administrator (DA) for a final decision.
+If a parent/guardian does not feel their 12-year-old child would enjoy playing in a competitive division or feel that there may be safety concerns, they may request to have their child eligible for the AAA Divison.
+Per Little League, the parent/guardian must complete a waiver request form and forward it to the Player Agent and President for consideration.
+If approved, the Board of Directors will forward it to the local District Administrator (DA) for a final decision.
 The DA has final approval or denial of the request and cannot be appealed.